-HRMAC is pleased to present this year’s Industry Knowledge Sessions.
-Back by popular demand, these quick-hit sessions allow you to hear from multiple compelling organizations in succession.
-During 15-minute time blocks, you’ll hear from the best and brightest minds of the HR service partner community as they share their content in short, digestible presentations.
-Don’t miss this HRMAC-favorite!
-Learn more about each Industry Knowledge Session below.
+HRMAC was pleased to present this year’s Industry Knowledge Sessions.
+Back by popular demand, these quick-hit sessions allowed attendees to hear from multiple compelling organizations in succession.

 9:30 a.m. - 10:00 a.m.